-search engine optimisationI think it is fair to say that some business owners looking to make their digital presence felt have unrealistic ideas about online marketing.
+It is fair to say that some business owners looking to make their digital presence felt have unrealistic ideas about online marketing and SEO in particular.

 Although the internet promises huge financial rewards, the reality is that SEO takes time to produce significant results – and not all clients have the patience or the understanding of the challenges.

-Furthermore, it can be easy for SEO agencies to get carried away with producing past results which new customers imagine you can reproduce for them.
-But SEO doesn’t work like that either.
+Furthermore, it can be easy for SEO agencies to get carried away with producing past results which new customers imagine you can reproduce for them almost immediately.
+But SEO doesn’t work like that, when compared for example, with PPC, which at the switch of a button can begin to generate traffic via paid search.

-Results differ from one industry to the next, so be very careful what you promise customers and manage their expectations realistically to avoid fall-outs and negative feedback.
+Results differ from one industry to the next too, so we need to be very careful what we promise customers and manage expectations realistically to avoid fall-outs and negative feedback.

 Explain how SEO works

 Many customers, especially business owners new to online marketing, need a reality check.
 Explain to them how SEO works and what online tools are available.
-Find out about their business and advise them what tools will work best for them and how you will use them to maximise their marketing efforts.
+Find out about their business and advise them what tools will work best for them and how you will use them to maximise their marketing efforts, produce an evolving strategy and build a plan to iteratively move forward increasingly SEO visibility.

-Furthermore, you must take into account unforeseen setbacks due to algorithmic changes.
+We need to take into account unforeseen setbacks due to algorithmic changes.
 Any SEO marketing practitioner worth their salt should have the insight to avoid search engine pitfalls, but with Google’s tendency for drastic changes, the future of digital marketing is unpredictable without a crystal ball.
+Search engine users information needs are constantly changing, the search habits of increasingly digital-native searchers are changing too as new generations of information seekers begin to use digital channels.

 Timelines